narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

     - Competitor & CRO
   - Each card:
     - Short description
-    - “Requires Pro or Agency” label (where applicable)
+    - "Requires Pro or Agency" label (where applicable)
-    - “Talk to sales” or “Add to plan” CTA
+    - "Talk to sales" or "Add to plan" CTA

 **Billing Settings Page (`/settings/billing`):**